thomaseizinger/comit.network/versioned_docs/version-0.15.2/core-concepts/privacy-preserving-swap.md

 Privacy preserving swaps aim to hide the HTLC to overcome these privacy issues.

 ## Scriptless Scripts

-⚠️ Disclaimer: This part of the documentation is still under construction!

 Scriptless Scripts enables hiding a script behind a signature.
 Besides that, Scriptless Scripts has other attributes as defined in this [Introduction to Scriptless Scripts](https://tlu.tarilabs.com/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.html).